jpratt2/seleniumCompareFullpageScreenshotsv2/README.md

 This project is useful for website monitoring for any visual change.

 It offers the ability to use Chrome, Firefox, or Edge.
-There are 4 different full-page screenshot options: selenide, shutterbug, a-shot, and Firefox's option for Selenium 4.
+There are 4 different full-page screenshot options: Selenide (CDP), Shutterbug, AShot, and Firefox with Selenium 4.

 ---